troutstick/troutstick.github.io/_posts/2022-01-03-webb_history_kernel.markdown

 For all intents and purposes, it's useless.
 At least it doesn't need systemd, am I right?

 And I'm having fun.
-It's just like how I feel when imagine Webb finally scanning the starry skies from L2, or when I read a fascinating account of the lives of a rennaissance baker and his pet dog.
+It's just like how I feel when I imagine Webb finally scanning the starry skies from L2, or when I read a fascinating account of the lives of a rennaissance baker and his pet dog.
 I was born barely two decades ago and I know nothing, and yet, slowly but surely,